Type: Capital Improvement Project

-Initiated as part of the Northeast Stormwater Management Initiative, project partners consisting of the MWMO, the City of Minneapolis, and the Minneapolis Park and Recreation Board (MPRB) reached consensus in 2019 for the design of a project on the northern half of the Columbia Golf Course and Park that will increase flood resiliency, improve water quality, improve golf play, and restore habitat.
-Known as the Northern Columbia Golf Course and Park BMPs, the project will create improved drainage and water conveyance through new pipes connecting three BMPs: a wet pond, a dry basin, and an infiltration basin.
-The proposed BMPs are in areas that will be difficult to access and maintain without disrupting golf and park operations.
-Therefore, the project partners agreed that placing pretreatment practices in easy-to-maintain locations would be critical to the long-term functionality of the BMPs.
-The pretreatment devices will be installed within the pipe network and will result in reduced maintenance and a prolonged lifespan of the stormwater BMPs within the golf course.
+As part of the Northeast Stormwater Management Initiative, the MWMO, the City of Minneapolis, and the Minneapolis Park and Recreation Board (MPRB) reached consensus in 2019 for the design of a project on the northern half of the Columbia Golf Course and Park that will increase flood resiliency, improve water quality, improve golf play, and restore habitat.
+Known as the Northern Columbia Green Infrastructure project, it will create improved drainage and water conveyance through new pipes connecting the reconstructed wet pond, the multi-use field basin, and the northwest basin.
+The wet pond and basins are in areas that would be difficult to access and maintain without disrupting golf and park operations.
+Therefore, the project partners agreed that placing pretreatment practices within the upstream stormpipe network in easy-to-maintain locations would be critical to the long-term functionality of the wet pond and basins.

-This pretreatment project is at the intersection of 35th Avenue NE and NE Tyler Street in the Waite Park Neighborhood.
-The project coincided with the city’s replacement of a stormsewer system on 35th Avenue NE, which makes this the most cost-effective time to install a pretreatment unit.
-The city is replacing an estimated 4,300 feet of storm pipe (35th Avenue NE from Central Avenue NE to Ulysses Street NE, and Tyler Street NE from 35th Avenue NE to 36th Avenue NE) with larger pipes to reduce surface flooding in the neighborhood.
-Manholes and catch basins in the project area will also be replaced.
+The pretreatment project coincided with the city’s replacement of a stormsewer system on 35th Avenue NE, which made it the most cost-effective time to install a pretreatment unit.
+The city replaced an estimated 4,300 feet of stormpipe (35th Avenue NE from Central Avenue NE to Ulysses Street NE, and Tyler Street NE from 35th Avenue NE to 36th Avenue NE) with larger pipes to reduce surface flooding in the neighborhood.
+Manholes and catch basins in the project area were also replaced.

 The pretreatment unit consists of a hydrodynamic separator, which is a system that uses swirl concentration and continuous deflective separation (CDS).
 A screen captures floatables and neutrally buoyant pollutants in a separation cylinder.
 Sediment settles into an isolated sump for removal (via vacuum truck hose) during maintenance.
 Stormwater moves under a hydrocarbon baffle to trap oils, and then the treated water exits the system via an outlet pipe.
-The pretreatment unit was designed to provide treatment of approximately 70 acres of drainage area upstream of the Columbia Golf Course BMPs, of which 65 percent is estimated as impervious area.
-The unit is expected to remove 80 percent of Total Suspended Solids (TSS) in the runoff of the 1.1-inch rainfall event.
+The pretreatment unit was designed to provide treatment of approximately 70 acres of drainage area upstream of the wet pond and basins, of which 65 percent is estimated as impervious area.
+The unit is expected to remove 80 percent of Total Suspended Solids (TSS) in the runoff from a 1.1-inch rainfall event.